spietz/SlicerShapeSegmentation/README.md

 ## TODO

 * Add parameters for computing the shape diameter function.
-* Compute shape diagmeter function seperately from segmentation.
+* Compute shape diameter function seperately from segmentation.
 * Allow any scalar field to guide the segmentation.
 * Convert surface labels to volumetric label map to edit with the Segment Editor.
-* Package
+* Package extension for use without Slicer superbuild.